Welcome to the ethstaker-deposit-cli!

 • network_name: The network name of the network that this deposit file was created for.

 • deposit_cli_version: The tool version used to create this file.
+We are currently faking this value to work around an issue with the Launchpad.

 Example